9 Intro to Linux Administration

 to give the user full permissions (4 + 2 + 1), read and execute (4 + 1) to the group, and execute only (1) to everyone else.

-If you spend any time administering a Linux server, you almost certainly will at some point find yourself running into a problem and applying chmod 777
+If you spend any time administering a Linux server, you will almost certainly find yourself applying chmod 777

 I can’t tell you not to do this – we’ve all been there.
-But if it’s something important, be sure you change it back once you’re finished figuring out what’s going on.
+But, if it’s something important, change it back once you’ve figured things out.

-In some cases you might actually want to change the owner or group of a file.
-You can change users and groups with either names or ids.
-You can do so using the chown
+You might want to change a file’s owner or group.
+You can change users and groups with the chown

-In some cases, you might not be the correct user to take a particular action.
-If you want to change the user you are, you can use the su
+Sometimes, you might not be the correct user to take a particular action.
+If you want to change your user, you can use the su

 (switch user) command.
 You’ll be prompted for a password to make sure you’re allowed.

-to be the root user.
+to switch to be the root user.
 It’s too powerful.
-Plus if you have user-level configuration, it all gets left behind.
+And, if you have user-level configuration, it all gets left behind.

 Instead, individual users can be granted the power to temporarily assume root privileges without changing to be the root user.
 This is accomplished by making them members of the admin group.
 If a user is a member of the admin group, they can prefix commands with sudo